Nelson Bornier: Mayor of Nova Iguaçu

-Bornier was elected mayor of Nova Iguaçu in 1996 in the first round, by the PSDB, with 56% of the valid votes, about 180 thousand votes.
+Bornier was elected mayor of Nova Iguaçu in 1996 in the first round, by the PSDB, with 56% of the valid votes (amounting to about 180,000).
 During his first term in office, Nelson Bornier reviewed the Nova Iguaçu Master Plan, through municipal law 006, of December 12, 1997, which, among other determinations, determined the delimitation of the territory used until 2008.
 During this period, Nova Iguaçu benefited from the completion, by the state government, of the construction of Via Light, on August 15, 1998, which radically changed the city center.
 Also in this period there was the emancipation of the municipality of Mesquita, through state law number 3253, of September 25, 1999.

-In 2000, Bornier was reelected, in the first round, with about 204 thousand votes, for the period from 2001 to 2005.
+In 2000, Bornier was reelected, in the first round, with about 204,000 votes, for the period from 2001 to 2005.
 In 2002, he resigned from the mayor's office to run again as federal deputy, on behalf of his deputy, Mário Marques.

-In 2008, Bornier again ran for the municipal elections, for the PMDB, having as an opponent the then mayor, Lindberg Farias whom won the elections in the first round, with Bornier in the second, counting more than 130 thousand votes.
+In 2008, Bornier again ran for the municipal elections, for the PMDB, having as an opponent the then mayor, Lindberg Farias whom won the elections in the first round, with Bornier in the second, counting more than 130,000 votes.
 Bornier suffered, at that time, his first political defeat in the city where his electoral base is located.

 In 2012, again for the PMDB, Bornier ran in elections with the main mayor, Sheila Gama, as the main opponent.
 Bornier won the first round with about 150,000 votes.
 Following a court decision, Bornier's ballot underwent a change three days before the elections: the replacement of Vice Nicolasina Acarisi by her daughter, Dr. Dani Nicolasina.
-Nelson Bornier was elected, in the second round, mayor of Nova Iguaçu for the period from 2013 to 2017, with about 207 thousand votes.
+Nelson Bornier was elected, in the second round, mayor of Nova Iguaçu for the period from 2013 to 2017, with about 207,000 votes.

 In 2013, Bornier granted a 102% increase to his salary, his deputy and his secretaries.
 The Court of Accounts of Rio de Janeiro considered the measure illegitimate and therefore Bornier decided to transfer this amount to the Hospital da Posse sheet.

 In 2016, Bornier could not be re-elected, being defeated by his main opponent, Rogério Lisboa.

 Personal life

-With his wife Lucir they had two children, Flávia and Felipe Bornier, the latter also followed his father's career and was a federal deputy for PROS.
-In addition, he had two grandchildren, named João Felipe and Maria Clara.
+With his wife Lucir he had two children, Flávia and Felipe Bornier; the latter followed his father's career, becoming a federal deputy for PROS.
+In addition, Bornier had two grandchildren: João Felipe and Maria Clara.

 He was a devotee of Santo Antônio and a fan of Flamengo.

 In January 2016, his father died after a diagnosis of pneumonia.